 On September 9, the Instituto Cervantes in New York will host a tribute to journalist and thinker Barbara Probst Solomon, a key figure in the recent history of cultural and political relations between the United States and Spain.

-That same day, a roundtable discussion will take place, moderated by journalist Andrea Aguilar, with the participation of essayist Daphne Merkin and another American intellectual.
+That same day, a roundtable discussion will take place, moderated by essayist Daphne Merkin with the participation of journalist Andrea Aguilar, journalist Paul Berman and documentarian John Friedman.
 A recorded greeting from Nicolás Sánchez Albornoz—Barbara’s close friend and fellow anti-Franco activist—is also expected to be included.

 This tribute aims to remember and share the life and work of an exceptional woman who, from a young age, actively opposed the Franco dictatorship and championed the values of democracy and Spain’s modernization.
 Barbara Probst was also a vital voice in explaining the United States to Spanish audiences through her essays and articles, establishing herself as a true cultural bridge between the two countries.